Easy Cheesecake Recipe

 Instructions

-• Bake for 1 hour.
-Turn off the oven and let the cake rest inside until cooled to room temperature.
+• Pour the batter into the prepared crust.
+Bake for 1 hour.
+Without opening the oven, turn off the heat and let the cheesecake rest inside until it reaches room temperature.

-• Transfer the cake to the refrigerator to chill for at least 4 hours, or up to overnight, before removing from the pan.
+• Once cooled, transfer to the refrigerator and chill for at least 4 hours or overnight.

 Notes